-[Theresa to SHO!:] I ain't gonna lie, I know I'm in over my head.
-[Laughs] I'll do as much as I possibly can, but I gotta tell you it ain't gonna be much.
-I'd feel a little different if I had a home for the poor child, but I ain't even got one for myself.
+[Theresa to SHO!:] I ain't gonna lie, I know I got in over my head helpin' her.
+[Laughs] I always do as much as I possibly can, but when I don't got resources, there ain't much I can do.
+I'd have felt a little different if I'd had a home for the poor child, but when I met her I didn't even have one for myself.
 How could I be a stand-in for a mama when even my own kids got taken away from me?
-And I got no idea how much you know 'bout my life, but I got this condition called epilepsy, and good medication's s'posed to control it but wouldn't ya know, I can't afford no medication after I got divorced and lost my insurance.
-This is why I can't get hired, can't keep a paycheck, can't keep an apartment, and wasn't left to keep my kids.
-But even though I got no resources, I'm sensible, and I'm hopin' I can talk that li'l Melanie girl into bringin' her home.
-She way too young to be runnin' around like she does, but she definitely clean and fed, so somebody puts her in the bath and puts that junk food in her hand.
-Maybe between the two of us we can figure out what to do with the poor thing.
+And I got no idea how much you know 'bout my life, but I got this condition called epilepsy, and medication's s'posed to control it but wouldn't ya know, after I got divorced I lost my insurance.
+But even though I had no resources, I'm sensible, and I saw potential in Melanie takin' care of her.
+That girl seemed way too young to be runnin' around like that, but she was definitely clean and fed most of the time, so somebody was puttin' her in the bath and puttin' that junk food in her hand.

 [Theresa to SHO!:] I suspect she just wanted to take better care of the baby.
 For someone with a rough home life, she got some surprisingly motherly attachment to that child, and she almost know how to do it right, too!
 It's sweet; her heart's in the right place.
-Hard to tell, though, if Melanie's running away or running toward.
+Hard to tell, though, if Melanie is the type for running away or running toward.

 [Theresa to SHO!:] Nobody should ever ask me if I got advice and not corral me into a specific subject!
-[Laughs] If you mean about running away, I obviously think children belong in capable caregivers' hands, and I'll need to find out if Melanie's mama qualifies.
+[Laughs] If you mean about running away, I obviously think children belong in capable caregivers' hands.
 She definitely shouldn't be thinkin' 'bout runnin' away though.
 And she need to stay in school.

 [Theresa to SHO!:] Would I if it was up to me?
 'Course.
-But first off, I don't have nowhere to take them in to right now.
-And as far as Melanie goes, she legally belong to at least her mama, though I really don't know her situation exactly.
+But first off, I don't have nowhere to take them in to.
+And as far as Melanie goes, she legally belong to her parents, and her life situation is up to the courts.
 I could get in deep trouble if I just go takin' somebody's kid, though o'course if she gettin' abused or neglected it'd be easy with my resources to figure out who to tell.
 But I got no rights to this child.
-If the mother's incompetent, I'm sure someone who ain't me is next in line.
-But I sure as heck would let her sleep at my house whenever she wanted to, once I got a house.
+I sure as heck would let her sleep at my house whenever she wanted to if she needed it, though.

 [Theresa to SHO!:] Yes, o'course I know . . .
 I lectured her about it and made her go to church!
 [Laughs] I wouldn't say stealin' is a necessity even now, though.
-If her mama don't give her no money and send her out on the street all day, though, she ought to be put in better care and her mama ought to be in custody.
+If she got no money and she out on the street all day, she ought to be put in better care.
 There ain't no reason anybody got to be stealin' at all.